-Report To: EXECUTIVE CABINET Date: 16 December 2015 Executive Member/Reporting Officer: Cllr Jim Fitzpatrick - First Deputy (Performance & Finance) Peter Timmins - Interim Assistant Executive Director (Finance) Subject: CAPITAL MONITORING REPORT - 30 SEPTEMBER 2015 Report Summary: This report summarises the capital monitoring position at 30 September 2015.
+Report To: STRATEGIC PLANNING AND CAPITAL MONITORING PANEL Date: 30 November 2015 Executive Member/Reporting Officer: Cllr Jim Fitzpatrick - First Deputy (Performance & Finance) Peter Timmins - Interim Assistant Executive Director (Finance) Subject: CAPITAL MONITORING REPORT - 30 SEPTEMBER 2015 Report Summary: This report summarises the capital monitoring position at 30 September 2015.
 The report shows projected capital investment of £52.044m by March 2016.
 Some schemes will be delivered earlier or later than planned, and this is set out in the report.
-Recommendations: (i) That the current capital budget monitoring position is noted. (ii) That the resources currently available to fund the capital programme are noted. (iii) That the re-phasing to reflect up-to-date investment profiles is approved. (iv) That the current position in regards to Compulsory Purchase Orders (CPO's) and Indemnities is noted. (v) That the capital receipts position is noted. (vi) The Prudential Indicator position is noted.
+Recommendations: (i) That the current capital budget monitoring position is noted. (ii) That the resources currently available to fund the capital programme are noted. (iii) That the re-phasing to reflect up-to-date investment profiles is approved. (iv) That the current position in regards to Compulsory Purchase Orders (CPO's) and Indemnities is noted. (v) That the capital receipts position is noted. (vi) That the capital receipts position is noted. (vii) The Prudential Indicator position is noted.
 Links to Community Strategy: The Capital Programme ensures investment in the Council's infrastructure is in line with the Community Strategy.
 Policy Implications: In line with Council Policies.
 Financial Implication: (Authorised by the Section 151 Officer) These are the subject of the report.
 It should be noted that for many schemes, a number of pressures exist, including necessary changes to the programme of work and wider cost pressures in the construction market, and such pressures present ongoing challenges.
 Those leading projects must ensure that the management of each scheme is able to deliver projects on plan and within the allocated budget.
 Legal Implication: (Authorised by the Borough Solicitor) It is a statutory requirement for the Council to set a balanced budget.
 It is important that the capital expenditure position is regularly monitored to ensure we are maintaining a balanced budget and to ensure that the priorities of the Council are being delivered.
 Risk Management: Failure to properly manage and monitor the Council's budget will lead to service failure and a loss of public confidence.
-Access to Information: The background papers relating to his report can be inspected by contacting Peter Timmins, Interim Assistant e-mail: Peter.Timmins@tameside.gov.uk
+Access to Information: The background papers relating to his report can be inspected by contacting Peter Timmins , Interim Assistant e-mail: peter.timmins@tameside.gov.uk